gemoc/MODELS2017Tutorial/README.md

 ![](figs/24-modeling-workbench.png)

-From here, you can **right click** on the launch configuration *testSequentialExecution.launch*, **debug as** testSequentialExecution and start debugging your model.
+From here, you can **right click** on the launch configuration *sequentialTestModel.launch*, **debug as** sequentialTestModel and start debugging your model.
 Note that for this purpose the debug view proposes to open, click yes.
 You have a typical eclipse debug environment with access to dynamic variables, step into, etc. Additionnaly, you have the multidimensional trace (if not open, choose _windows_ -> _show view_ -> _others_ -> multidimensional...).
-This last view is dedicated to your model and allos you to navigate in the trace in a multidimensional way (do not hesitate to pleasantly yell at us if you want more information)
+This last view is dedicated to your model and allows you to navigate in the trace in a multidimensional way (do not hesitate to pleasantly yell at us if you want more information).

 ### 2.3 Complementing the execution semantics